klaarnut/user-docs/en/creating-new-site.md

 ![image](images/create15.png)

 3. You can insert your information by clicking on an information block.
-Don't forget to click **Apply** after you insert a detail.
+Click **Apply** after each change to make it save.

 ![image](images/create15-1.png)